Prepare to use IP security

 Two existing REST API endpoints are updated in ONTAP 9.16.1 to support the IPsec hardware offload feature as described below.

-Learn more about the ONTAP REST API, including What's new with the ONTAP REST API, at the ONTAP automation documentation site.
-You should also review the ONTAP API reference documentation for details about the IPsec endpoints.
+Learn more about the ONTAP REST API, including what's new with the ONTAP REST API, from the ONTAP automation documentation.
+You should also review the ONTAP automation documentation for details about IPsec endpoints.